gridcoin-community/Gridcoin-Site/wiki/foundation.md

 # Introduction

-The Gridcoin foundation is a fund used for development, sever cost, or for any expenses or uses approved in [polls](voting "wikilink").
+The Gridcoin foundation is a fund used for development, server costs, or for any expenses or uses approved in [polls](voting "wikilink").

 The foundation is currently on the address `bc3NA8e8E3EoTL1qhRmeprbjWcmuoZ26A2`.
 Donations there are accepted and welcome.
-It is a [multi-sig](https://en.wikipedia.org/wiki/Multisignature) wallet with three different keyholders (iFoggz, ravonn, and quezacoatl) and requires at least two of them to agree (sign with their keys) before any funds can be sent.
+It is a [multi-sig](https://en.wikipedia.org/wiki/Multisignature) wallet with three different keyholders (Jim Owens, ravon, and ifoggz) and requires at least two of them to agree (sign with their keys) before any funds can be sent.

 As of February 2021, the Foundation has around 30 million Gridcoin.
 You can